 7. The longest game of Monopoly ever played

-There is no official record for the longest game of Monopoly ever played.
+There is no official record for the longest Monopoly game ever played.
 A record such as this would be impossible to verify because there’s no way of knowing if the game will be long or not when you begin to play.

 In order to have a record accepted by Guinness, you would have to provide the organization with full details of the event in advance and have it verified by witnesses.